-The University provides information at the beginning of each intake for students and employees regarding the University's security procedures and practices.
-This information is made available electronically during orientation.
-Among other things, it advises students and employees of the importance of reporting criminal activity, to whom crimes should be reported, being responsible for their own safety and the safety of others and practices regarding timely warnings and emergency notifications.
+The University provides information regarding the University's security procedures and practices at orientation for students and during onboarding for employees.
+This information is also made available electronically.
+Among other things, it advises students and employees of the importance of reporting criminal activity, to whom crimes should be reported, being responsible for their own safety and the safety of others, and practices regarding timely warnings and emergency notifications.
+Security procedures and practices are reviewed for the annual Campus Effectiveness Plan.
+Safety considerations and procedures for specific risks, e.g. storms, demonstrations, and pandemics, are addressed to students and employees as they occur.